-The Highlanders' (4499) mission is to provide youth the opportunity to explore science, technology, engineering, and mathematics-through hands-on experience and support in STEM.
+The Highlanders' (4499) mission is to provide youth with the opportunity to explore STEM, we strive ahead in a student-led program.

 TEAM HISTORY AND GROWTH

 In 2007, the Highlanders FIRST Lego League team started in Fort Collins, Colorado, composed of 8 kids that met in the Highland Hills neighborhood, thus the name.
 Across town, another FLL team formed at the same time and both teams moved into FTC in 2010.
 After two years in FTC, the teams joined together to form a FIRST Robotics Competition team 4499, The Highlanders in 2013.
 To support our community-based team, 4499 mentors created a 501(c)3 corporation, Neaera Robotics with the goal of spreading STEM outside the confines of a school during the team's rookie year.
 The organization was formed with The Highlanders in mind, expanded across the front range, funding 10 FIRST Teams and encouraging youth in the area to pursue robotics and STEM since its inception.
 Neaera Robotics brings today's opportunities to tomorrow's engineers.